L1NNA/cage-challenge-1/CybORG/CybORG/Shared/Scenarios/ReadMe.txt

 Written By: Michael Kalpouzos, 20116078

-The Scenarios information about how agents, subnets and hosts should work in specified scenarios are kept in yaml files.
-These files are loaded and parsed through for the information and the data of the scenario are kept and stored.
+The Scenario's information about how agents, subnets and hosts should work in specified scenarios are kept in yaml files.
+These files are loaded and parsed through for their information and the data of the scenario are kept and stored.

 How will we specify a scenario for the emulation environment?